-Automatic exchange of information (FATCA and CRS) - Basic principles
+Automatic exchange of information (FATCA and CRS) for 1st line of defence - Basic principles

 Who is the training for?